NazarSpokeOfk/BuildSphere/README.md

 <br>
 This website is built with pure HTML and CSS.
 On this website you can buy a house.
-This website will receive an update soon.
+This website will receive an update and adaptation soon.
+This website is also for 1920x1080.

 ### Instructions:
 <br>